Operational visibility

 Example workflows

-• Production KPI dashboards
+- •Production KPI dashboards

-• Project status and budget burn
+- •Project status visibility and budget burn

-• Approval and exception queues
+- •Approval and exception queues

 When custom software makes sense